1941-1942 Season with

 orchestra leader, and Walter Pidgeon of the films as his studio guests.
 The

-chorus will be heard during a cutin from Chicago.
+chorus will be heard during a cut in from Chicago.

-Fresno Bee, 2nd April, 1942) (NOTE: Walter Pidgeon was replaced by Walter Huston)
+(The Fresno Bee, 2nd April, 1942) (NOTE: Walter Pidgeon was replaced by Walter Huston)

 No. 253 9th April 1942